yvonlcy/wanderlust-api/README.md

 ### 7. Troubleshooting
 - If you get a 401 Unauthorized error, ensure your JWT is valid and set in the Authorization tab.
 - Use the `/api/health` endpoint to check if your API server is running.

+---

+## Common Troubleshooting & Error Solutions

+- **401 Unauthorized / Authentication Error:**
+  - Ensure you are sending the correct JWT token in the Authorization header as `Bearer <token>`.
+  - If your token is expired, log in again to get a new one.
+  - Make sure you are not missing the `signupCode` when registering an operator.
+- **MongoDB Connection Errors:**
+  - For local development, ensure MongoDB is running (or use the default in-memory setup for tests).
+  - For Atlas, check your URI and network/firewall settings.
+- **Port in Use:**
+  - If you see an error about port 3000 in use, stop other processes or change the `PORT` in your `.env`.
+- **CORS Issues:**
+  - If calling from a browser, ensure CORS is enabled on the API server.
+- **Validation Errors:**
+  - Check that your request body matches the expected schema (see OpenAPI docs or examples above).
+- **General Debugging:**
+  - Use the `/api/health` endpoint to verify the server is running.
+  - Check the server logs for detailed error messages.
 - Refer to the Swagger UI at [`/docs`](http://localhost:3000/docs) for detailed API documentation and example requests.

 ---